AASCU Excellence and Innovation Awards

 The awards provide a means to collect and disseminate information about successful, replicable programs and practices and to support campus efforts to improve their institutions.

-Award recipients will receive an engraved sculpture and recognition at the AASCU Annual Meeting, in the AASCU magazine, Public Purpose, and on the AASCU website.
+Award recipients will receive an engraved sculpture and recognition at the AASCU Annual Meeting.
+During the Annual Meeting, AASCU will present short videos* about each of the award-winning programs.
+During the summer of 2015, each winning organization will be asked to work with AASCU and our audio-visual vendor on developing and delivering original and/or existing video content about the winning program.
+Recipients will also be recognized in the AASCU magazine, Public Purpose, and on the AASCU website.
 AASCU will also acknowledge award recipients in national media outlets and take other steps to ensure public recognition of award winners’ accomplishments.

-AASCU member institutions (including system offices) that have demonstrated significant and intentional support for a program or programs in one or more of the award categories may apply.
-Support can be demonstrated as significant and intentional in the form of sustained effort over a period of time or as support and backing of a single major effort or initiative.
+AASCU member institutions (including system offices) in good financial standing that have demonstrated significant and intentional support for a program or programs in one or more of the award categories may apply.
+Support may be demonstrated as significant and intentional in the form of sustained effort over a period of time or as support and backing of a single major effort or initiative.
 Evidence that the program or initiative has achieved measurable outcomes is essential.
 Evidence of results may be quantitative or qualitative.

 - There is evidence of executive level support and engagement in ensuring the success of the program or initiative;